 - 2 tablespoons extra virgin olive oil

-Combine thyme, garlic, lemon zest, lemon juice, olive oil, and salt and pepper on a cookie sheet.
-Mix into a light paste.
-Roll each chicken breast in the mixture and leave on the sheet pan allow to marinate for twenty minutes.
+Combine thyme, garlic, lemon zest, lemon juice, olive oil, salt and pepper on a sheet pan to create a light paste.
+Roll each chicken breast in the mixture and leave on the sheet pan to marinate for 20 minutes.

-Place in the oven for 10 to 12 minutes or until the internal temperature reaches 165 degrees F. Allow to rest for five minutes before serving.
+Place pan with chicken in the oven for 10–12 minutes, or until the internal temperature reaches 165°F. Allow to rest for 5 minutes before serving.

 Similar in weight to Sauvignon Blanc, with more of the floral aromatics of a Viognier.
 A very refreshing wine - perfect for quaffing.

 In Bordeaux and California, Semillon is often blended with Sauvignon Blanc.
 Because of its lean tartness Sauvignon Blanc is quite the opposite of Semillon - and, as they say, "Opposites attract."
 Outside Bordeaux, Semillon is becoming quite popular in Australia.

 An elegant varietal of the French Rhone, often blended with its sister, Marsanne.

 An ancient natural mutation of Pinot Noir, Pinot Gris can vary dramatically in taste depending on where it is grown.
 In the Tre Venezie in Italy, where it is known as Pinot Grigio, it is often a simple, light, crisp wine.
 However, Italian Pinot Grigio shows little similarity to the majestic, lavish, sometimes spicy Pinot Gris of Alsace.
 The aromas of Pinot Gris suggest peach skins or orange rind.
 Pinot Grigio is currently the best-selling imported wine in the United States, and it's fun to say too!